chrisyeh96/africa_poverty_clean/README.md

 # a single module
 flake8 utils/analysis.py

-# a jupyter notebook
+# a jupyter notebook - we ignore these error codes:
-# - W391: Blank line at end of file
+# - E305: expected 2 blank lines after class or function definition
 # - E402: Module level import not at top of file
 # - F404: from __future__ imports must occur at the beginning of the file
+# - W391: Blank line at end of file
-jupyter nbconvert preprocessing/1_process_tfrecords.ipynb --stdout --to script | flake8 - --extend-ignore=W391,E402,F404
+jupyter nbconvert preprocessing/1_process_tfrecords.ipynb --stdout --to script | flake8 - --extend-ignore=E305,E402,F404,W391

 # TYPE CHECKING